annotorious/project-website-source/content/annotorious/about.md

 ## License

-Annotorious is licensed under the terms of the [BSD 3-Clause](https://github.com/recogito/annotorious/blob/master/LICENSE) license.
+Annotorious is licensed under the terms of the [BSD 3-Clause license](https://github.com/recogito/annotorious/blob/master/LICENSE).
 That basically means: you can use this code for free, in whatever way you want, for non-commerical and commercial projects.
-But keep the attribution/license file included - and bear in mind: this code comes as is, don't come complaining to us stuff breaks ;-)
+But attribute Annotorious in your project at a suitable location.
+And bear in mind: this code comes as is, don't come complaining to us stuff breaks ;-)

 ## Need Help?

 Get in touch via our [Annotorious Gitter chat](https://gitter.im/recogito/annotorious).
 If you encounter bugs, or have feature requests, please report them via our GitHub issue trackers:

-- __[Annotorious Issue Tracker](https://github.com/recogito/annotorious/issues)__ for the standard version
+- __[Annotorious Issue Tracker](https://github.com/recogito/annotorious/issues)__ for the Annotorious standard version
 - __[Annotorious OpenSeadragon Issue Tracker](https://github.com/recogito/annotorious-openseadragon/issues)__
   for the OpenSeadragon plugin